 picnic tables, fire rings, flush toilets and a pay phone.

 Big Lagoon is a favorite fishing spot for cutthroat trout.
-Fishing on the lagoon is regulated by the California Department of Fish & Game, and a valid fishing license is required.
+Fishing on the lagoon is regulated by the California Department of Fish & Wildlife, and a valid fishing license is required.